-Thousands from all over the world have converged on New York City once again for the TCS New York City Marathon on Sunday, Nov.
-2. The tradition typically includes upwards of 40,000 participants, as the race is one of the largest and most famous of its kind.
-For runners and spectators alike, Marathon Sunday is a big day for New Yorkers.
+Thousands from all over the world will converge on New York City once again for the TCS New York City Marathon on Sunday, Nov.
+6. For runners and spectators alike, Marathon Sunday is a big day for New Yorkers.
 Like any large event in the Big Apple, it means crowded streets, traffic jams and backed-up subways.
-We have all the information you need, whether you’re looking for bridge and road closures, plan to visit to cheer on a friend or family member or want to plan the ultimate Sunday Funday.
+We have all the information you need, whether you’re looking for bridge and road closures, plan to visit to cheer on a friend or family member, or want to plan the ultimate Sunday Funday.

 Tracking Runners And Tips For Spectators

 The marathon goes through all five boroughs, starting on Staten Island and ending in Manhattan’s Central Park.
 Planning on driving into the city to catch the action?
 Don’t.
-Take the subway.
+Take mass transit instead.

-Spotting one runner among 40,000 marathon participants isn’t easy – but technology can help.
+Spotting one runner among thousands of marathon participants isn’t easy – but technology can help.
 The Official TCS New York City Marathon Mobile Spectator App allows spectators to track up to 10 runners at once.
-There are also Web-based ways to track participants.
 Click here for more information.

 For a list of bridge and road closures due to the Marathon, click here.